Hiring in Sales & Marketing: Guide and Trends in 2025

 This was particularly evident in sectors like e-commerce, tech and manufacturing, with the industrial space being one such sector that was significantly impacted by rising production costs and supply chain challenges.

 Despite these pressures, some sectors performed well.
 Consumer, retail and healthcare sectors enjoyed varying levels of growth, even as they grappled with higher raw ingredients and oil costs.
 Physical retail continued its recovery trajectory, and there was also a sustained interest in health and wellness.
-Specifically, Wendy points to the increased use of medical devices in digital applications, which has spurred further business investments in digital medical devices and software.
+Specifically, Allie points to the increased use of medical devices in digital applications, which has spurred further business investments in digital medical devices and software.
 The field of preventive medicine and testing, too, has shown healthy levels of growth.

 The professional services space is also set to close out the year on a high note.
 Some standouts include the leisure travel industry, as well as the education sector, which are both poised for a robust close to the year.

 Moving into 2025, companies will maintain the cost-conscious approach that characterised much of hiring and workforce planning in the preceding year.
 Backfilled positions will make up most of hiring volumes, with a limited number of new headcounts.
-“Firms will also rely more on contract and short-term hires to cope with rising labour costs,” adds Wendy.
+“Firms will also rely more on contract and short-term hires to cope with rising labour costs,” adds Allie.

 In recent years, there has been a larger emphasis on sustainability as the public and private sector works towards goals set out in the Singapore Green Plan 2030.
 Multinational corporations have focused on establishing ESG and sustainability teams, bringing on more junior and mid-level talent in these functions within the last year.
 This is a trend that is expected to continue in 2025.